Online Associates Degree in Computer Programming

 Part-time students generally take longer than two years to earn an associate degree, while students who pursue an accelerated track may graduate in less than two years.
 Ambitious degree-seekers can finish the curriculum faster by enrolling in summer and/or winter classes.
 Learners can sometimes save money by finishing their degree early, since some schools charge a flat, per-semester tuition rate.
 Schools may also charge different per-credit rates based on how many credits a student takes each term.

-Career Opportunities With an Associate Degree in Computer Programming
+Career Opportunities With an Associates Degree in Computer Programming

 Associate degrees in computer programming help learners develop skills and knowledge that they can apply to entry-level IT and computing jobs.
 This section provides an overview of various careers and industries graduates can enter after earning their computer programming associate degree online.
 The table below details computer programming salary expectations and job responsibilities for various professions; although many of these positions require a bachelor's degree, an associate degree can help put individuals on the right track for many lucrative jobs.